crow-translate/QOnlineTranslator/README.md

 [![GitHub (pre-)release](https://img.shields.io/github/release/Shatur95/QOnlineTranslator/all.svg)](https://github.com/Shatur95/QOnlineTranslator/releases)

 The **QOnlineTranslator** library provides free usage of Google Translate API for **Qt5**.
 It uses the Google API URL to get the response, and then parse the reply.
-[Detailed documentation](docs/QOnlineTranslator.md "Class documentation")
+[Detailed documentation](docs/QOnlineTranslator.md "Class documentation").

 Example:
 ```cpp